Best AI Robo-Advisor Alternatives for Beginners in 2026

 Walnut

 An AI investing assistant you chat with about the broker you already own.
-It connects your existing brokerage through SnapTrade (read-only by default) and lets you ask about what you actually hold, and themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant, with each holding framed against the S&P 500 and the option to build a thematic basket.
+It connects your existing brokerage (read-only by default) and lets you ask about what you actually hold, and themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant, with each holding framed against the S&P 500 and the option to build a focused portfolio.

-• The catch: It is not the most beginner-first option here: it sits on top of a broker you already need to have, it is not hands-off, and it frames returns as window returns rather than profit and loss.
-A true first-timer is often better served by a simpler starter app or a classic robo.
+- The catch: It is not the most beginner-first option here: it sits on top of a broker you already need to have, it is not hands-off, and it frames returns as window returns rather than profit and loss.
+A true first-timer is often better served by a simpler starter app or a low-minimum robo first.

-To be upfront, since this is our site: Walnut is the portfolio-connected one here, and it leads only in that narrow lane, not as the best beginner option overall.
+To be upfront, since this is our site: Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It is the portfolio-connected option here, and it leads only in that narrow lane, not as the best beginner option overall.
 It assumes you already have a brokerage account, it is not hands-off, and it frames each holding against the S&P 500 as a window return rather than profit and loss.
-That makes it a strong fit for someone who already owns a broker and wants to learn by doing, and a poor first stop for a complete first-timer, who is usually better served by a starter app or a classic robo first.
+That makes it a strong fit for someone who already owns a broker and wants to learn by doing, and a poor first stop for a complete first-timer, who is usually better served by a starter app or a low-minimum robo first.
 It is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.

 Which to use for what